codeschris/codeschris/README.md

 Hi, I am Christopher Mwalimo.
 My main interests in tech are ML/AI, Data Science, Backend and Game Dev.
 Besides tech, I also like/love: gaming, football and reading articles and artbooks on the earth, sci-fi and anatomy.

 - Currently studying Statistics and Comp.
-Science.
+Science (in my final year).
-- Perfecting my programming skills and learning new concepts: getting better everyday!
+- Learning new concepts everyday in the tools/languages/stacks I am using and interested in using in the future.

 You can find my social links by clicking [here](https://codeschris-links.vercel.app)